FOIA-data-hackathon/foia-scores/README.md

 ### Notes

 * We only noticed FOIAMapper's excellent [FOIA scorecard](https://foiamapper.com/agencies/) for federal agencies halfway through our project.
-But we continued with our project since it had data on federal agencies as well as state and local agencies.
+But we continued on since it had data on federal agencies as well as state and local agencies.

 * The [live page](http://foia-data-hackathon.github.io/foia-scores/) only lists the first hundred results so the search function is the best way to dig through other scores.